 You might want to include different steps depending on your industry and workplace.
 Your auditor can advise which steps to add.

-If you’re struggling to put together a checklist, there are templates out there for you to use.
+If you’re struggling to put together a health and safety audit checklist, there are templates out there for you to use.

 However, finding a template that perfectly fits your organisation will be a challenge.
-You can access a number of audit and assessment templates via the HSE but don’t rely on these to guarantee compliance.
+You can access several audit and assessment templates on the HSE website.
+But don’t rely on these to guarantee full compliance.

-If you really want to ensure absolute health & safety within your business, a Croner consultant can provide it.
+If you really want to ensure absolute health & safety compliance within your business, a Croner consultant can provide it.
+Simply call 01455 858 132.

-Our consultants offer a range of services.
-They conduct on-site audits, write and amend health and safety policies, and provide actionable reports.
-Furthermore, they provide 24/7 advice and continually monitor and review policies and procedures.
+Our health and safety specialists offer a range of services.
+They conduct on-site audits, create new and update existing health and safety policies, and provide actionable reports.
+Furthermore, they provide 24/7 advice and continually monitor and review your policies and procedures for compliance.

 Related resources